 SpreadsheetConverter automatically sends submitted web forms to any Inbox.
 The basic service is free.
-You enter the e-mail address in the Configure Submit options on the Workbook tab in the Settings panel.
+You enter the e-mail address in the Configure Submit options on the Workbook tab in the task pane.

 When you create a web form, you need to specify to which e-mail address each submitted form is to be sent.
 There are also many other powerful options that let you tailor the forms submission process to your requirements.

-The forms submit options are on the Workbook tab in the Settings panel.
+A web form’s submit options are on the Workbook tab in the task pane.